-The Research Theme Champions commenced in August 2016.
+Our Research Theme Champions commenced in August 2016.
 Their role is to lead and promote cross-disciplinary research and practice across the University's research themes to build research capacity.
 They have provided an overview of their plans for the next 6 to 12 months below.
-We encourage
+We encourage researchers

 As theme champion I am interested in developing links between researchers concerned with improving educational aspirations and outcomes for all children and adults regardless

 of their backgrounds.
-This endeavour will involve researchers from multiple disciplines across the university and within the other three themes to facilitate a long-term focus on education and aspiration across the lifespan.
-I have a particular interest in STEM (Science, Technology, Engineering,
+This endeavour will involve researchers from multiple disciplines across the University and within the other three themes to facilitate a long-term focus on education and aspiration across the lifespan.
+I have a particular interest in STEM (Science, Technology, Engineering and Mathematics)

-Mathematics) educational outcomes which have been shown to be related to gender, social and cultural capital and school achievement, primarily in mathematics.
-I also intend to develop partnerships between schools, the university and government/business sectors to improve student and teacher knowledge
+educational outcomes which have been shown to be related to gender, social and cultural capital and school achievement, primarily in mathematics.
+I also intend to develop partnerships between schools, the University and government/business sectors to improve student and teacher knowledge of current and

 Learning starts early, well before formal schooling.
 Informal learning in the first three years of life, including language development, is critical for individuals'

 long-term educational outcomes and their life chances more broadly.
-One early priority in this Theme will be for us to team up across disciplines and to partner with families, communities, government, business and other organisations to improve early outcomes, in language and other key domains.
-This
+One early priority in this theme will be for us to team up across disciplines and to partner with families, communities, government, business and other organisations to improve early outcomes in language and other key domains.
+This work

-work will necessarily intersect with the other Themes.
+will necessarily intersect with the other themes.
 Learning also continues throughout life and offers new chances to adults, promoting employment and social inclusion.
-This Theme welcomes researchers to join us in engaging with diverse learners to improve outcomes at different junctures in life.
+This theme welcomes researchers to join us in engaging with diverse learners to improve outcomes at different junctures in life.